loadero/loadero-python/README.md

 ## Structure

-Loadero-Python library structure is similar to Loadero API's.
-Main structural components are:
+The Loadero-Python library structure is similar to the Loadero API structure.
+The main structural components are:

 - API client
 - resources and operations with them